Easypay/docs/content/en/api/idempotency.md

   --data-raw '{ "type": [ "single" ] ... }'
 ```

-You can check if a request is a replay by checking if the `Idempotency-Replay` Header is present in the response and if it has the value 1.
+You can check if a request is a replay by checking if the `Idempotency-Replay` Header is present in the response and if it has the value `"true"`.

 ## Generating Idempotency Keys
 Although the technique of creating unique keys is your choice, **remember random string with sufficient entropy to prevent overlaps is advisable.**